leovandriel/bootgpt/README.md

 prompts that can only run prompts to run prompts.
 Reboot allows us to run multiple prompts in sequence.

-The first of this is a `prompt_runner` source file.
+The first of this is a `run_prompt` source file.
 This breaks us free from having to provide detailed instructions on how to call the OpenAI API every time we want to run a prompt.
 For every source file we still need two prompts, because the language model understandably refuses to write python that writes python.

-The second is `prompt_runner_cache`, which adds basic caching capabilities in order to speed access to the LLM.
+The second is `run_prompt_cached`, which adds basic caching capabilities in order to speed access to the LLM.
 This simply appends to the existing source file, requiring a reload of the module.